1952 Summer Olympics: Gymnastics

-The 1952 Olympic gymnastics was dominated by the Soviet Union, which participated in the Games for the first time with athletes winning nine gold medals and took a total of 22 medals.
+The 1952 Olympic gymnastics was dominated by the Soviet Union, which despite participating in the Games for the first time, had already been an established gymnastics power by 1952.
+The USSR's athletes won nine gold medals and took a total of 22 medals.
 Finland, Germany and Switzerland, who previously dominated the gymnastics at the Olympics, were content with more modest success.
 A total of fifteen medals were awarded, eight men's and seven women's sports.

 The most personal medals in gymnastics were taken by Viktor Chukarin in the men's events and Maria Gorokhovskaya in the women's events.
 Chukarin won four gold and two silver.
 Gorokhovskaya won medals in every women's sport.
-Her seven-medal catch (two gold and five silver) is a record for one women's Olympics.
+Her seven-medal catch (two gold and five silver) was a record for one women's Olympics.

 Athletics

 Athletics was competed in 33 sports, 24 for men and 9 for women.
 By far the most successful state was the United States, which won 31 medals, nine of which were gold.
 The Soviet Union reached 17 medals, but won only two championships, and the eight-medal country Germany was left without first places.
 The second medalist was Czechoslovakia, with four of the five medals being the brightest.

-Emil Zátopek won the 5,000 and 10,000 meters, as well as the marathon, which he had never run before.
+Emil Zátopek won the 5,000 and 10,000 meters, as well as the marathon, which he had never run before, all in new Olympic record times.
 On the women's side, the Australian Marjorie Jackson won the 100 and 200 meter runs.
 World records were set in seven events.
 In the triple jump Adhemar Ferreira da Silva broke the old world record four times.
 In the decathlon, Bob Mathias made a new ME and took the victory with a total score of 7,887 points, more than 900 points to the next.
 Josy Barthel of Luxembourg pulled a major surprise by winning the 1500 m.

 Demonstration sports

 According to the Olympic rules, the organizer of the Games was allowed to choose between two types of demonstration sports, one from abroad and one from Finland.
-In connection with the Helsinki Games, a handball and baseball match was held.
+In connection with the Helsinki Games, a handball and pesäpallo (Finnish baseball) match was held.
 In the handball match of the Games, Sweden and Denmark faced at the Olympic Stadium.
 The level of playing outside was modest due to heavy rain.
 Sweden won by a goal from 19 to 11.